pure-data/pure-data/doc/1.manual/pdmanual.md

 Messages in Pd consist of a selector (a symbol) and zero or more arguments (which may be symbols or numbers).
 To pass a message to an object, Pd first checks the selector against the class of the object.
-Message boxes all are of one class and they all take the same incoming messages and dispense them according to their state, that is, the text typed into the box.
+All message boxes are of one class and they all take the same incoming messages and dispense them according to their state, that is, the text typed into the box.
 The same holds for atom boxes (number or symbol) except that their state may change (it